 If the loneliness is endangering your marriage and you are unable to reconnect with your spouse, consider visiting a marriage therapist for some extra guidance.

 Sometimes, when neither partner is willing to see eye to eye on marital issues, it’s useful to bring in a third perspective.
 Some couples may be hesitant to speak up about certain things, which can be better communicated by a relationship expert.

 A qualified healthy communication expert or mental health professional can create a safe space for you to share and figure out your feelings.
 They can also empower you with healthy coping strategies and communication techniques to overcome that feeling of loneliness.
 However, the route you decide to take will require your full investment from both sides into your learning journey to save and strengthen your relationship.

 Now, let’s answer the most important question.

 How Do You Know When Your Marriage Is Really Over?

 After multiple attempts at communication and overcoming loneliness, you may realize that there is no satisfying conclusion to come to and neither of you is willing to rebuild the marriage.

 The harsh reality is that not all marriages can be saved, no matter how hard you try to maintain a strong relationship with your spouse.
 If you have tried everything and still feel disconnected from your partner, you may have to think about splitting up.

-While all relationships have their ups and downs, feeling isolated for the sake of your marriage is only hurting your mental well-being.
+While all relationships have their ups and downs, feeling isolated for the sake of your marriage is only hurting your mental and emotional well-being.
 Putting too much effort into your marriage and not getting the same dedication in return is a major sign that it may be time to end the marriage.